 A tenant’s time in space refers to the number of calendar days a tenant occupies a space in a given year.
 If the tenant moves in on a day other than the first or last day of the calendar year, their pro-rata share of operating expenses will be based on the number of days they spent in the space that year.
 As a part of the reconciliation, the property manager will confirm the tenant pays the correct amount of operating expenses based on the number of days the tenant has occupied the space.

 Gross Up Provisions

-Gross up provisions delineate that if there is significant vacancy in a building, the landlord can estimate what the operating expenses would be if the building was fully leased and charge the tenants their pro-rata share of that amount.
-Expenses typically included in gross up provisions are those tied to square footage, such as utilities or janitorial services.
-Whether the gross up expense is paid over the course of the lease, at the end or under some other arrangement, the property manager will need to factor this into the reconciliation process.
+Gross-up provisions delineate that if there is a significant vacancy in a building, the landlord can estimate what the operating expenses would be if the building was fully leased and charge the tenants their pro-rata share of that amount.
+Expenses typically included in gross-up provisions are those tied to occupancy levels, such as utilities or janitorial services.
+Whether the gross-up expense is paid over the course of the lease, at the end, or under some other arrangement, the property manager will need to factor this into the reconciliation process.
 These provisions are almost never seen in any property type other than office space.

 How Reconciliations Affect Tenants

 Once the operating expense reconciliation is completed, the property manager will inform tenants whether they overpaid and will receive a credit, paid the correct amount or underpaid and will need to pay an additional amount.
 This can obviously affect both landlord cash flow projections and tenant finances.

 If the reconciliation indicates operating expenses were underpaid for the year, it can have a major impact on tenant finances.
 A tenant cannot plan for the additional cost, so if the amount due is large, it may be a burden to a small business with limited funds, especially if no expense cap is in place.